 Meet Our Certified Hakomi Therapists.

-Derek Althauser, CC, CHT, CTB®GL, is licensed as a Certified Counselor, certified Hakomi Therapist, a Certified Transformational Breath® Group Leader, and is in his second year of training in Somatic Experiencing.
-Derek supports clients to witness their experiences with non-judgemental kindness and cultivate choice in responding to and growing from those experiences.
+Derek Althauser, CC, CHT, CTB®GL, is licensed as a Certified Counselor, certified Hakomi therapist and teacher, a Certified Transformational Breath® Group Leader, and is in his second year of training in Somatic Experiencing.
+Derek supports clients to witness their experiences with non-judgmental kindness and cultivate choice in responding to and growing from those experiences.
 Prior to his therapy practice, Derek spent ten years as a stay-at home-parent of two, nurturing curiosity and a sense of play in life.
 Please use the contact information to schedule a complimentary consultation.

 David Cole, CC, CHT, is a certified Hakomi therapist and senior trainer.
 He is licensed as a Certified Counselor in private practice by the Washington State Department of Health.
 He is also a founding member of the Seattle Hakomi Education Network, a member of the Hakomi Institute, and co-author of Mindfulness Centered Therapies: an integrative approach.
 He has completed advanced study with Dr. Richard C. Schwartz, PhD, founder of the Internal Family Systems model of psychotherapy, has a counseling practice in the Seattle area, and produces Hakomi training films.
 For information about his practice and approach, visit www.jdavidcole.com.
 David offers a complimentary consultation which can be scheduled here.